 What is Driver Overran Stack Buffer?

-But, before proceeding to find a fix for the error, let’s learn a little bit about it first and see why it happens and what it actually is?
+Before proceeding to find a fix for the “driver overran stack buffer” error, let’s learn a little bit about it first and see why it happens and what it actually is?
 Generally, when you encounter this error, a message pops up that says, “Your pc ran into a problem and needs to restart we’re just collecting some error info and then we’ll restart for you, if you’d like to know more you can search online later for this error: DRIVER_OVERRAN_STACK_BUFFER”.
 Well, with this BSOD error Windows 10 restarts frequently and misbehaves drastically which is quite frustrating.

 10 ways to fix Driver Overran Stack Buffer in Windows 10